Discover the Joys of Sunset with Birds

 Birds aren’t the only evening callers.
 Listen for frogs and toads, and remember they don’t just ribbit or croak.
 Toads are especially noisy as the sun is setting.
 Their steady trilling is the background noise to many summer evenings.

 Nightfall is the time for flying mammals, too.
 Bats can be spotted fluttering in the twilight hours as they feed on insects.
 Their silent and erratic flight is mesmerizing.
 As it gets dark, they can be hard to see.
 Try looking at city streetlights or over country ponds that offer a little glow for your best chance at spotting them.
+Learn more about city birds in urban birding hotspots.

 Sunset is when most owls are just waking up for their nocturnal rounds, so it’s a fantastic time to go on an owl walk.
 In many areas you can hear owls throughout the year, but late winter is an especially active period since it’s breeding season for several species.
 Late summer is also great for owl fans, because little owlets are testing their vocal chords for the first time.